 - Designing for your responsive design.
 This is not mobile first design, it's considering both at the same time!

 - Testing the usability on various resolutions.
 Just because your website is responsive, it doesn't mean it is usable and usability is important.

 - Fixing it.
 Don't test just to test...test and then adapt.

-Comparing Website Usage Before and After Responsive Design Was Implemented
+Comparing Website Use Before & After Adding Responsive Design

 We manage an AdWords account for a client that does/did not have a responsive website...or a mobile website at all.
 After reporting on the outcomes of the AdWords strategy, it was apparent that the mobile visitors were not connecting to the site in the same way that the desktop visitors were.
 We made the recommendation to either create custom mobile landing pages or make the current landing pages responsive.
 They decided to go with the latter, as making the website responsive was already in the works.
 After 30 days of performance, we noticed significant improvements for non-desktop visitors.
 Here's a rundown.